Sarvajeet3/fuel/docs/gettingstarted.md

 With just a few simple commands, you can go from a blank folder to a running and exported game.
 For more details, please see the [documentation.](index.md)

+---

+## Fuel Tutorial Game

+We are looking for a small, fun example game that demonstrates what Fuel can do.
+This could be a side-scrolling shooter, a puzzle game, or anything that shows off FuelLang and the engine API.

+If you're interested in contributing, open an issue or drop a message in the community.